soufianesakhi/feedly-filtering-and-sorting/README.md

 ## Features

-- Filtering: Hide the articles that contain at least one of the filtering keywords (not applied if empty).
+- Filtering: Hide the articles that contain at least one of the filtering keywords.
-- Restricting: Show only articles that contain at least one of the restricting keywords (not applied if empty).
+- Restricting: Show only articles that contain at least one of the restricting keywords.
-- Sorting: by popularity, by title or by publish date.
+- Multi level sorting: by popularity, by title, by source or by publish date.
 - Auto load all unread articles.
 - Advanced controls of the recently published articles.
 - Pin hot articles to top.